SumoLogic/sumologic-documentation/docs/search/live-tail/live-tail-show-in-search.md

 ---
 id: live-tail-show-in-search
-title: Live Tail Show in Search
+title: Show Live Tail in Search
+description: Start a Live Tail session from the Search page or the Live Tail page.
 ---